Q: Cohousing as a housing model for people with autism and similar disabilities. Why?

 We also recognize that just getting to church is sometimes a struggle.
 For that reason we plan on having an optional ministry program.

-That said, we believe this housing model answers some of the existing gaps in the options currently available to Albertans with autism and their families.
+That said, we believe this housing model answers some of the existing gaps in the options currently available to those with disabilities and their families.
 With that in mind we want to help other communities be established.
 We are willing to help any group of potential cohousers once we are settled.

 Q: Isn’t this a group home?

 A: No. Group homes typically offer services.
 The only thing Abundant Life offers is fantastic social opportunities and a rich community life.
 Individuals and families are responsible for hiring any needed supports just as they would if they lived anywhere else in Alberta.
-Group homes require government licensing.
-Abundant Life is simply cohousing, titled condo/strata, available to anyone in Canada desiring rich community.
-It consists of independently owned homes along with a share of common spaces.
-Adults with autism can choose to live independently or with a roommate or two of their choosing.
+Choice is important to us!
+Special needs adults can choose to live independently, with their families, or with a roommate or two of their choosing.
+We can help facilitate this so we increase our odds of successful roommate choices.

 Q: My child has a strong need for stability, continuity, and familiarity.
 Moving from where we are into Abundant Life will cause so much stress for him or her.
 Why would we want that?